stacks-sbtc/sbtc/docker/mainnet/README.md

 ### sBTC signer and Stacks Node versions

-Always run last version of the docker images.
+Always run the latest version of the docker images.
 You can find the sBTC images [here](https://github.com/stacks-sbtc/sbtc/pkgs/container/sbtc) and the latest version of Stacks Core Image [here](https://hub.docker.com/r/blockstack/stacks-blockchain/tags).